yuchaojiang/Canopy/instruction/SNA_CNA_input.md

    * [Primary tumor Sequenza segment output](https://github.com/yuchaojiang/Canopy/blob/master/instruction/primary.txt)
    * [Relapse genome Sequenza segment output](https://github.com/yuchaojiang/Canopy/blob/master/instruction/relapse.txt)

+Data visualization and QC procedures on Sequenza's segmentation output are strongly recommended.
+Below is genome-wide view from Sequenza as a sanity check.

 The B-allele frequency is Bf = Wm / (WM + Wm) and the depth ratio is depth.ratio = (WM + Wm)/2.
 From here the input matrix WM and Wm can be calculated.